Custom Downspout Funnels, Leaderheads, or Scuppers Details Page

 (a) try taping together some cut pieces of cardboard in the shape of a scupper of sorts.
 It could even be just different sizes of cardboard boxes.

-(b) set it on the part of the house or building where is goes, to get an idea how it might look.
+(b) set it on the part of the house or building where is goes to get an idea how it might look.
 You can then get a much better idea if you want it any larger or smaller, or other details.

-Why Only Copper Sheet Metal
+Why Copper Sheet Metal?

 (a) copper sheet metal is a metal that is meant to be seen with it's attractive patina effect that darkens the copper within a few months exposure to the elements.
 Where stainless steel remains a shiny eye sore.